Edit and view your APN settings

 To edit the settings, tap each field and enter the details provided by your carrier.
 The settings should save automatically.
 Depending on your carrier, you might not be able to edit the cellular data settings.
 If your carrier needs a different APN setting, you might be able to use a configuration profile with the correct setting.

 Unless you're using a configuration profile, updating iOS resets any modifications made to the APN settings.
 If you edited your APN settings before updating iOS, these settings will reset to the default values.
 You might need to reapply your settings after an iOS update.

 Reset your APN settings

-If you're using iPhone or iPad in an enterprise environment, your IT manager may have set up a special APN for you to use.
+If you're using an iPhone or iPad in an enterprise environment, your IT manager might have set up a special APN for you to use.
 If this is the case, contact your IT manager to change your APN.
 If you change an APN that an IT manager set for you by using a configuration profile, you can tap Reset Settings to change it back:

 - iPhone: Tap the Reset Settings button in Settings > Cellular > Cellular Data Network.